-More companies are recognizing the value of a centralized employee experience, through platforms that combine the best of personal management tools and department wide collaborative resources.
+More companies are recognizing the value of a centralized employee experience, through platforms that combine the best of personal management tools and department-wide collaborative resources.
 This would explain the seemingly meteoric rise of Microsoft Teams.
-Originally poised as Skype's replacement, Microsoft Teams has rapidly come into its own as a hub for collaboration and productivity - with over 13 million daily users.
-Here's why:
+Originally poised as Skype's replacement, Microsoft Teams has rapidly come into its own as a hub for collaboration and productivity - that easily scales alongside your business.

 Microsoft Teams is a next-generation calling and meeting experience, built on Office 365's hyper-scale, enterprise-grade cloud.
 The platform combines workplace chat, meetings, notes, and attachments for an intuitive collaborative experience.
 This translates to: